 The photos below show the case of a patient who presented to us to have her genetically missing teeth replaced with adhesive bridges.
 We provided her with two missing lateral incisors with two no tooth drilling adhesive bridges.

 The iTero handheld wand takes a digital, 3D image of your teeth, preventing the need for traditional impressions which can cause some patients to gag.
-You can look at the iTero 3D image of your teeth on the screen in real-time.
-Furthermore, the image quality is crystal clear.
-This digital image is then sent straight to the laboratory and work can start on the bridge construction immediately.
+The digital image is then sent straight to the laboratory and work can start on the bridge construction immediately.

 At Pearl Dental Clinic, we will always provide you with a full written treatment plan so that you are fully aware of the costs involved with your treatment.
 You can spread the cost of dental treatment interest-free with our 0% dental finance plans.